zaphosting/docs/docs/css-firststeps-connect.md

 #### Not visible

 A lack of visibility of the server can occur if the initialization was not completed successfully for some reason.
 This may for example be due to a faulty configuration or corrupted files.
 Further information can usually be traced in the server console or log files.

-#### Connection failed

-Valheim Plus/BepInEx: The connection may fail if the necessary extension is not installed on the client or it is running on a different version.
-Make sure that the extension/modification is installed and functional.
-This can usually be seen in the main menu by the "Valheim Plus" heading and version.